Complete your application - Section contents

 Have you already started an application?

 Submit your complete application

-- given yourself at least six months of planning
+- give yourself at least six months of planning

-- read through all of the necessary information on programs – especially eligibility criteria
+- read through all the necessary information on programs – especially eligibility criteria

-- attended the compulsory myWorld First Step session
+- attend the myWorld First Step session (compulsory for Exchange applicants)

-- spoken to returned students about their experiences
+- speak to returned students about their experiences

-- looked at the Programs Database entry for your host institution and their website
+- look at the Programs Database entry for your host institution and their website

-- confirmed your second and third preferences; you may not get your first.
+- confirm your second and third preferences; you may not get your first.

 There are a few things you need to submit with your application.